 “This is another step towards the digitisation of the adoption process in the country, which is making this process easier for candidates, and therefore making it possible to create even more happy Ukrainian families and give parental care to even more children.”

 Yuliia Samus, UNDP Ukraine Communications Team Leader, firstname.lastname@example.org

-With support from the United Nations Development Programme (UNDP) in Ukraine and the Government of Denmark, and in partnership with the Ukrainian Parliament Commi...
+The Ministry of Veterans Affairs of Ukraine, with support from the United Nations Development Programme (UNDP) and the Government of Japan, held the #DigitForDefe...